 Saute the onions and garlic in the butter

-Set the Dutch oven over high heat and throw in the butter.
-Once it gets nice and bubbly, add the onions.
-Stir them into the butter and let them sauté for about 5 to 8 minutes until they are soft and starting to clear.
-Add in the garlic, stir it around and it will produce a very aromatic result in about 2 minutes.
+Set a Dutch oven over high heat.
+Add the butter and when it's bubbly, add the onions and stir them into the butter.
+Sauté the onions for about 5 to 8 minutes until they are soft and starting to clear.
+Add in the garlic and stir until aromatic, about 2 minutes.

 Add the squash